Today's Bible Reading: 1 Corinthians 11

 Reflecting and Thinking

-The Corinthian church also struggled with questions related to worship: what is proper, how does one dress, style and fashion and personal grooming customs, sharing the Lord's Supper, the use of spiritual gifts in worship.
+The Corinthian church also struggled with questions related to worship: what is proper, how does one dress, questions of style and fashion and personal grooming customs, sharing the Lord's Supper, and the use of spiritual gifts in worship.

-Today's text focuses on how abuses surrounding the Lord's Supper reflected the division at Corinth.
+Today's selected text focuses on how some abuses surrounding the Lord's Supper reflected the division at Corinth.
 Some (richer?)
-Christians were apparently arriving early and partaking of the Supper and the love feast in a limited group.
-The focus was more on the fellowship meal than on the Supper, perhaps hurrying through the latter in order to eat the former before the poor arrived.
+Christians were apparently arriving early and partaking of the Supper and the love feast as part of a limited group of believers.
+The focus was more on the fellowship meal than on the Supper, perhaps hurrying through the latter in order to eat the former before the poorer members arrived.
 Paul says that such an attitude demeans and even negates the Lord's Supper.
-The meaning of the Supper is not just vertical-it is also horizontal.
-The remembrance of the Supper demands recognition of the body of the Lord-perhaps both the physical body and the spiritual body, the church.
+The meaning of the Supper is not only vertical--it is also horizontal.
+The remembrance of the Supper demands recognition of the body of the Lord--most likely referring to both the physical body and the spiritual body the church.
 The Supper reminds us that the body is many members, and that all are needy at the foot of the cross.
-Thus, Paul says we are to wait for one another and participate together.
+Therefore, Paul says we are to wait for one another and participate together.

-How does the observance of the Lord's Supper in the contemporary church fail to bind the spiritual body together?
+Does the observance of the Lord's Supper in the contemporary church fail to bind the spiritual body together?
 How could this part of the worship assembly help the church recognize and celebrate its unity?
-How is the usual celebration of the Supper exclusive?
+In what ways is the usual method of celebration of the Supper exclusive?
 How could the Supper be more inclusive?
 Should it be?
-How could the Supper be less individual focused and more fellowship focused?
+How could the Supper be less individual-focused and more fellowship-focused?
 On a scale of 1 to 10, how much like or unlike the Lord's Supper in the first century church is the observance in most churches today?

 Dear Father God, we want our shared worship to glorify you and honor you and your Son, Jesus Christ.
 We do not intend to call attention to ourselves; forgive us when we do.
 In our heart of hearts, we want to be bound more closely together as the body of Christ going forth as your presence into this world.
 Help us learn acceptance and forgiveness around the Table, as you have forgiven us.
 Help us see our neediness and frailty, and help us appreciate the forgiveness you have extended as you unite us in the body of Christ on earth.
 We pray in Jesus' name, Amen.